Jtalbert15/Creating-a-group-and-sharing-Files/README.md

 # Creating-a-group-and-sharing-Files

+<h1>Summary</h1>

-In this lab we are going to create a group and share a file with that group
+In this lab we are going to create a Microsoft 365 group.
+A M365 group will allow us to create a Teams channel for the group, a shared email account, and the ability to share files.

+<h1>Step 1 Creating a M365 Group</h1>

 To start lets navigate to the admin center